odpi/egeria-connector-ibm-information-server/samples/README.md

 - kafka running with the queue specified below created.
 - samples loaded for Coco Pharmaceuticals
 - column analysis run against the tables in the Coco Pharmaceuticals sample databases
-- connector configured (eg. using `Egeria READ repo connector.postman_collection.json` above)
+- connector configured (eg. using `Egeria IGC repo connector.postman_collection.json` above)

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),